About Ahead Sheep™

 • Fit Page Button: Tap to fit the page to the work area.

-• Export Image Button: Tap to export the gradient image to your device.
+• Download Gradient Image Button: Tap to download the gradient image to your device .

-• Clip Image Button: Tap to copy the gradient image to your clipboard.
+• Copy Image Button: Tap to copy the gradient image to your clipboard.

-• Gradient Size Field: Tap to change the size of the gradient in pixels.
+• Gradient Size Button: Tap to change the size of the gradient in pixels.

 Image Workspace